-Don’t miss artisan food producers such as Udder Delights cheeses, Buzz Honey, and Harris smoked goods.
+Don’t miss artisan food producers such as Udder Delights cheeses, Buzz Honey, Chocolate @ No. 5 and Harris smoked goods.

 Visit Hahndorf Academy, a regional arts and heritage hub in the main street, with exhibitions, museum and a shop.
 Just out of Hahndorf is The Cedars, home and studio of famed landscape artist, Sir Hans Heysen.

 Kids will be delighted to have a round of min golf, meet some friendly animals at Hahndorf Farm Barn and pick strawberries at Beerenberg Farm (in season November to April).